The green and purple leaves of okinawa spinach

 Okinawa spinach and chickweed in a salad bowl

-The green, young stems can be chopped as a vegetable and added at the last minute where-ever you’d use tender green veggies.
+The green, young stems can be chopped as a vegetable and used where-ever you’d use tender green veggies.
 I like them in stir fries.

 The older leaves can be added to anything you’d use leafy greens in, but be sure to add them just before serving; overcooking makes them lose their wonderful color and they go a bit slimy.

-In the image below, I’ve dumped a handful of okinawa leaves on top of some rice in a steamer.
+In the image below, I’ve dumped a handful of okinawa leaves on top of some pre-cooked rice that I'm re-heating in a steamer.
 (Yes, you are right: I'm not a very imaginative cook.
 And I'm usually in a hurry.)

-Don't leave it in the steamer any length of time; its ready to serve in the time it takes to get it from the stove top to the table.
-Maybe less.
+Don't cook okinawa leaves for any length of time.
+They're ready to serve in the time it takes to get them from the stove top to the table. .

-But do cook it if you're not putting salad dressing on it; here's why.
+But do cook them if you're not putting salad dressing on them; here's why.

 The flavor is unique, although not at all overpowering.
 It's described in other articles as being a "crisp, nutty taste with a faint hint of pine."
 I have no idea what pine tastes like, but I agree about "crisp and nutty" - so long as you haven't over-cooked it.
 (Did I mention that often enough?)